realpython/about/pycon-2017-talk-proposal.md

 1. Explain what functional tests are
 1. Compare and contrast functional tests with integration and unit tests
 1. Set up a project with Nightwatch
-1. Write functional tests to test a Flask API
+1. Write functional tests to test a Flask App

 ## Outline